The Best Kitchen Knives in the World: Chef-Quality Picks

 This article is written to help you find the best knives for chefs, whether of the home variety or not.
 We're specifically looking for cutlery that's tough, sharp and slick.
 With the right set, you'll actually save hundreds of hours in food prep!

-In addition, we'll first briefly cover a closely related topic that I get asked frequently: what's the difference between carbon steel and stainless?
+In addition, we'll first briefly cover a closely related topic that I get asked frequently: What's the difference between carbon steel and stainless?

 Ready to get started?
 Read on!

-Carbon Steel vs. Stainless Steel Knives: Which is Better?
+Carbon Steel vs. Stainless Steel Knives

 The knives I'm reviewing here today are largely constructed from steel.
 It's tough, can take a beating, and can be sharpened to keep that blade in working order.